-INKLINE is an international media platform that features positive news (solution-focused, no fluff!), interviews with go-getters championing sociocultural causes, stories of people living their purposes amidst adversities, and various sources of inspiration (from book reviews to film insights) — all to show the goodness, beauty, and diversity of this chaotic world we live in now.
+INKLINE is an international media platform that features positive news (solution-focused, no fluff), interviews with go-getters championing sociocultural causes, and various sources of inspiration (from book reviews to film insights) — all to show the diversity, beauty, and goodness of our world.

 MISSION AND VISION

-The entire Y-generation has been brought up on the very core idea that the discovery of one’s passion ultimately leads to the fulfilment of life’s purpose; that we’re all bound to change the world in one way or another.
+Generation Y has been brought up on the core idea that the discovery of one’s passion ultimately leads to the fulfilment of life’s purpose; that we’re all bound to change the world in one way or another.
 But for all we know, how many of us do give chase?
 How many of us have been lucky enough to realise what our true passions are?
 And how many of us lucky ones have had the opportunity to turn our causes into reality?
 Easier said than done, right?
 That’s what we thought too.

-INKLINE aspires to be a source of inspiration and motivation for both the lucky and not-so-lucky emerging adults (the scientifically correct term for the 20-somethings, apparently!) out there in search of the worthwhile.
+INKLINE aspires to be a source of inspiration and motivation for emerging adults across the globe who are out there in search of meaningful, solutions-focused, and impactful stories.

 Julia Migné is a multimedia journalist and wildlife photographer specialising in environmental issues and odd hobbies.
 She has written for Africa Geographic and BBC Wildlife among others.
 An endless traveller, she swears that she would visit one country for each letter of the alphabet.

-We are based in London, England but our contributors are practising journalists from all over the globe.
-If you want to contribute for INKLINE – no matter where you are in the world – feel free to contact us here.
+We are based in England, UK but our contributors are practising journalists from all over the globe.
+If you want to contribute for INKLINE – no matter where you are in the world – feel free to contact us at email@example.com.